 - Trapped nerves

 - Strains and sprains

 The initial consultation with an osteopath includes taking a full medical case history, a thorough physical assessment and evaluation.
 This is then followed by treatment.
 Each treatment will be tailored to the individual patient and presenting problem, and will be re-assessed at each visit.
 The treatment may include soft-tissue techniques, cranial osteopathy and articulatory techniques to free the joints, acupuncture/dry needling, and/or spinal manipulation (often producing the ‘click’).

 Patients have complete choice in treatment techniques applied.
 Once the treatment is over it is likely that some form of advice will be given and a rehabilitation programme may be advised.
 Further visits may be necessary but the practitioner will be able to advise on this after assessing the body’s reaction to the first treatment.

 If you would like more information or to book an appointment, please contact Karen Willis or Pantelis Xenophontos directly.
 See below for contact details.

-The initial 45 minute consultation, which includes treatment, costs £80.
-Subsequent treatments are £55 for 30 minutes.
+The initial 45 minute consultation, which includes treatment costs £100 and subsequent 30 minute treatments are £70.

 Contact Details: Karen Willis